Waveforms and Fluxes of Generic Extreme-Mass-Ratio Inspirals with a Spinning Secondary: Metric Perturbation

-In addition to the physical metric perturbation, the radiative metric perturbation (i.e., $h^{\text{rad}}_{\mu\nu}$) can also be reconstructed from the radiative solution of Teukolsky equations, which is defined as the retarded field minus the advanced field \cite{Chrzanowski1975,Wald1978,Galtsov1982,Sago2006}.
+In addition to the physical metric perturbation, the radiative metric perturbation (i.e., $h^{\text{rad}}_{\mu\nu}$) can also be reconstructed from the radiative solution of Teukolsky equations, which is defined as the retarded field minus the advanced field \cite{Chrzanowski1975,Wald1978,Galtsov1982}.
+The derivation is very well summarized in Ref.~\cite{Sago2006}.

 where $(c.c.)$ refers to the complex conjugation part which keeps the metric solution real, and